somebox/reading-list-sync/README.md

 For bookmarks older than 90 days (adjustable), it will sync the bookmark but disable the "toread" flag on Pinboard.

 It should be safe to re-run this script over and over without harm.
 You can clear out your Safari Reading List bookmarks and the posts will remain on Pinboard.

+## How It Works

+Safari stores bookmarks in a plist file located in `~/Library/Safari/Bookmarks.plist`.
+By piping this through [plutil](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/plutil.1.html), a parsable XML file is produced.
+Bookmarks from the Reading List are extracted, and one-by-one, checked and/or added using the [Pinboard service API](https://pinboard.in/api/).

 ## Setup